zzzprojects/iOS-Tutorial/docs/pages/getting-started/custom-cell.md

  - Now imagine we have a table view with a large amount of data, such as hundreds, or thousands of rows then table view will immediately call the following method thousand times to get all the rows with table view cell objects.
    - `func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`
- - We will only see 10-15 rows at a time on screen, all other rows will be created, but we won’t see them until we scroll up/down.
+ - We will only see 10-15 rows at a time on screen, all other rows will be created, but we won't see them until we scroll up/down.
  - And holding them all the cells in memory seems inefficient.
  - The table view has a built-in solution, instead of creating new cell object for every row, use the reusable cell which is also known as dequeuing a cell.
  - W can then change the contents of the existing cell object, which is quicker and more efficient than instantiating a new table cell object.